Artists 2026

 Des Hopkins Jazzband

-at Wrights Findlaters
+1 PM at Wrights Findlaters (the Jazz Brunch downstairs)

 Deriving from Ireland’s original Guinness Jazz Band, so popular in the 80’s and 90’s, they have played and continue to play major jazz festivals, jazz clubs throughout Europe, with regular performances in Germany, Scandinavia, the UK, and Ireland.